Welcome to Year 5

 PE kit should be worn on PE days, which are Mondays and Thursdays this term.

-We are all looking forward to learning about lots of new things this year in Year Five, even though things might be a bit different to how we have learnt previously.
-Please read our class newsletter and look at our long term plan to find more detail about what we have planned and what we hope we will soon be covering again, as part of our cross-curricular approach to learning.
+Please read our last class newsletter and look at our long term plan to find more details about what we have planned and what we hope we will soon be covering again, as part of our cross-curricular approach to learning.

 As always, if you have any questions or queries, then please feel free to contact us via the office and we will get back in touch with you as soon as we can.